drichardcarl/takehome-project/INSTRUCTIONS.md

 **Drag & Drop Reordering:**
 - Implement drag & drop to reorder scenes
+- You may use default HTML5 drag functionality, or a custom packagle of your choice.
 - Update scene indices when reordered
 - Maintain timeline continuity during reordering